vittuhy/google-travel/README.md

 # Google Travel Hotel Price Scraper

-A powerful Apify actor that scrapes hotel pricing data from Google Travel.
-This actor extracts real-time pricing information for hotels across multiple dates and provides comprehensive price comparisons from various booking providers.
+A powerful Apify actor that scrapes hotel pricing data from Google Travel for a specific hotel.
+This actor extracts real-time pricing information for a given hotel across multiple dates and provides comprehensive price comparisons from various booking providers.

 ## 🏨 What it does

-This actor scrapes Google Travel's hotel pricing data by:
+This actor scrapes Google Travel's hotel pricing data for a specific hotel by:

+- **Single hotel focus**: Scrapes pricing data for one specific hotel (identified by entity ID)
 - **Multi-date scraping**: Generates price data for consecutive days starting from your check-in date
-- **Provider comparison**: Extracts prices from multiple booking providers (OTAs)
+- **Provider comparison**: Extracts prices from multiple booking providers (OTAs) for the same hotel
 - **Real-time data**: Gets current pricing directly from Google Travel's API
 - **Comprehensive output**: Provides detailed pricing information including provider names, URLs, and official vs third-party rates